 - The PBGC does not guarantee benefits for which you do not have a vested right, usually because you have not worked enough years for the company. - The PBGC does not guarantee benefits for which you have not met all age, service, or other requirements. - Benefit increases and new benefits that have been in place for less than one year are not guaranteed.
-Those that have been in place for less than five years are only partly guaranteed. - Benefits other than pension benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay, are not guaranteed. - The PBGC generally does not pay lump sums exceeding \$5,000.
+Those that have been in place for less than five years are only partly guaranteed.

+- Early retirement payments that are greater than payments at normal retirement age may not be guaranteed.
+For example, a supplemental benefit that stops when you become eligible for Social Security may not be guaranteed. - Benefits other than pension benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay, are not guaranteed. - The PBGC generally does not pay lump sums exceeding \$5,000.